 Who is the Certified Senders Alliance (CSA)?

-The Certified Senders Alliance (CSA) is a project from eco – Association of the Internet Industry, which was created in cooperation with the German Dialogmarketing Association (Deutscher Dialogmarketing Verband – DDV) in 2004.
+The Certified Senders Alliance (CSA) is a service from eco – Association of the Internet Industry in cooperation with the German Dialogmarketing Association (Deutscher Dialogmarketing Verband – DDV) and was created in 2004.
 With more than 1000 members, eco is the largest Internet industry association in Europe.
 The DDV is the largest national consortium of dialog marketers in Europe.

 What is the goal of the CSA?

-The goal of the CSA is to increase the quality of commercial e-mails (e.g. newsletters, invoices, order confirmations, etc.).
+The goal of the CSA is to increase the quality of commercial emails (e.g. newsletters, invoices, order confirmations, etc.).
 To achieve this goal, the CSA establishes legal and technical quality standards.
 The quality standards arise out of prevailing law and the technical requirements for mailbox providers.
-They are regularly updated to correspond to market requirements.
+They are regularly updated to correspond to the current legislation and market requirements.

 The established quality standards are adopted in conjunction with a certification.
 Certified senders obligate themselves to maintain high standards.
 This removes some of the burden from the email-security team at the participating mailbox provider.
 In return, the certified senders receive a range of benefits.